5/11/2026 - technology-and-innovation

 Market history, 2024-2026.

-This is what the normal market price of Bitcoin looks like smoothed with on-chain data and Heikin-Ashi inspired candles to see the prevailing trend:
+This is how the market price of Bitcoin looks smoothed with on-chain data and Heikin-Ashi inspired candles to see the prevailing trend:

-This is what the normal market price of Bitcoin looks like with traditional candles, during the same period, without being smoothed by on-chain data and Heikin-Ashi inspired candles:
+This is how the normal market price of Bitcoin looks with traditional candles, during the same period, without being smoothed by on-chain data and Heikin-Ashi inspired candles:

 6) 3rd Realized Price UTXO.
 Heikin-Ashi Inspired Candles.